seanh/PyBlosxom-tumblelog/README.markdown

 each entry file specify which entry template it will be rendered with.
 Your flavour dir will contain lots of entry templates, one for each type of entry that you use, instead of just one 'story' template per flavour as is usual with PyBlosxom.
+Here is an [example of some PyBlosxom posts rendered using this plugin](http://dl.dropbox.com/u/136038/pyblosxom_tumblelog_plugin.html).

 [YAML]: http//yaml.org/